|

 Faneuil Hall

 This is a great place to grab lunch.
-With dozens of vendors, you can find everything from oversized pretzels to Clam Chow-da.
+Dozens of vendors offer everything from oversized pretzels to Clam Chow-da.
 Its famous cobblestone streets are home to a mix of shops, restaurants, and pubs.

 Amazing Street Performers